Deferring

 Deferring can also be useful without specifying an explicit delay in the case where there's a backlog of tasks waiting to be executed.

-Defer keys
+Defer parameters

 def send_notification(user_id, document_id, update):